-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities and each major fund of the District as of September 30, 2010, and the respective changes in financial position, thereof for the fiscal year then ended, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities and each major fund of the District as of September 30, 2010, and the respective changes in financial position thereof for the fiscal year then ended in conformity with accounting principles generally accepted in the United States of America.

-In accordance with Government Auditing Standards, we have also issued our report March 21, 2011 on our consideration of the District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated April 25, 2011, on our consideration of the District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, agreements, and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing results of our audit.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards and important for assessing the results of our audit.